 As some of you know I also lost my husband of 23 years to brain cancer, so I’ve been through the caregiving ordeal before.
 Both my husband and Doug worked in the film industry as camera operators and directors of photography.
-I’ve decided from now on to stay away from cameramen.
+As you can imagine, I feel like I should stay away from cameramen from now on.
 Even though I know I had nothing to do with their illnesses it’s hard not to feel cursed.

 Our relationship was . . . complicated